Orilissa (elagolix) is a prescription drug that’s used to treat pain from endometriosis. Orilissa comes as an oral tablet.

 Orilissa’s mechanism of action (how it works) for treating endometriosis pain is to block the release of certain hormones made by your body.
 These hormones include follicle-stimulating hormone and luteinizing hormone.

-For more information about how estrogen, progesterone, and endometriosis are related, see “Is Orilissa used for endometriosis?” below.
+For more information about how estrogen, progesterone, and endometriosis are related, see “What is Orilissa used for?” below.

 If you have more questions about how Orilissa works, talk with your pharmacist or doctor.